 You have no items in your shopping cart.

 nice that you stop by my blog!
 In this series I would like to show you how you can create your first own explosion box with little crafting knowledge and tools.
-Don't worry, it is easier than you think and your work will be rewarded with the perfect gift.
+Don't worry, it's easier than you think and your work will be rewarded with the perfect gift.
 Because most of all you are happy about an individual, self-made gift that comes from the heart.
 Whether for a wedding, birthday or just for the moment - an explosion box can be given away for any occasion.
-It guarantees a great surprise effect and it offers endless design possibilities.
+It guarantees a great surprise effect and it offers an infinite number of design options.
 But with the many possible options, there is often the problem when you are faced with creating a new box.
 Where do I start In this blog entry I would like to help you decide which type of base area is most suitable for your handicraft project and show you step by step how the individual bases are created.
-At the end of the article there is again a brief instruction with templates including dimensions for downloading, printing and re-tinkering (PDF).
-I also shot a video for you, in which I explain and prepare the individual steps in detail (will be published shortly).
+At the end of the article there is a quick guide with templates including dimensions for downloading, printing and re-tinkering (PDF).
 Are you ready?
 Very good, let's get started!

 Now let's make a box with the outer dimensions 10x10x10 cm together.
 All you need is a ruler, a pencil, an eraser, a glue and scissors.
 In order to ensure a sufficient stability of the box, the cardboard that you use should have a grammage of approximately 200-300 g/m2 and be at least 30x30 cm in size.
 You can use, for example, a common cardboard (220g/m2) or a photo cardboard (300g/m2) from your surrounding craft shop.
 Scrapbooking papers (usually available in the sizes 30.5x30.5 cm) with a sufficient grammage are also suitable.
 The papers I used in the picture above, are available online in different colors, for example at Faltkarten.com.
 On this website, you can also find beautiful pastel shaded colors which are recently popular lately as well as various design and special papers.